Peach Blueberry Cake

 We’ve received some letters from readers complaining about a burned crust when making the peach blueberry cake, so we ran through the recipe two more times.
 Baked in a standard light-colored metal pan, the cake was perfect; baked in a dark metal pan, however, it burned — be aware that the cake’s high sugar content makes it more susceptible to burning at high heat.

 A burnt crust was precisely the problem I ran into.
 The recipe calls for baking the cake at 375ºF for 1 hour and 45 minutes.
-1 hour and 45 minutes!
-Does that sound crazy to you?
-I mean, sometimes I wonder what people (recipe writers) are thinking.
 I baked my cake at 350ºF for about 1 hour and 15 minutes because it smelt too good to leave in the oven any longer and the fruit looked bubbly and delicious.
 You can’t see the pastry below the layer of stewing fruit, so there is no way of knowing if “the crust is golden” as the recipe suggests as a determining doneness factor.

 When I bake this cake again — which I am determined to do before summer is over — I will bake it for one hour and see if that improves the texture of the crust, which in addition to being slightly burnt tasted slightly dry.
 When I bake it again, however, I might use a different pastry all together.
 My mother suggested using a shortbread pastry recipe from Chez Panisse Desserts, which she adores and which could be the perfect substitute for the current dough.
 All I know is this: whatever pastry is used in this dessert must be strong enough to support a thick layer of juicy, oozing fruit.
 And in an ideal world, it must be moist and delicious, too.